-Are you looking for anime related attractions and locations in Odaiba?
+Are you looking for anime-related attractions and locations for your visit in Odaiba?

-This article will be your guide to all the anime attractions that you can’t miss if you visit Odaiba.
+This article will be your guide to all the anime attractions that you can’t miss in Odaiba.

 What is Odaiba?

 Odaiba is a large artificial island just on the southeast side of Tokyo, redeveloped in the ’90s as an example of futuristic living.

 It’s still known today for its large spacious layout (far different from central Tokyo) and lots of modern and futuristic looking buildings.

 Together with Akihabara and Ikebukuro, Odaiba is one of the best places to find spots for anime sightseeing.

 When it comes to anime, Odaiba is often just known as the Gundam’s stomping grounds but there are many other anime attractions to see as well.

 Let’s dive into the future and see what’s happening on Tokyo’s city at sea.